Silicones in hair products

 - sodium lauryl glucose carboxylate

-Want to learn more about chemistry of your hair health?
+Want to learn more about chemistry of your hair health and how to restore its natural beauty?
 Check out our article about death of a hair follicle HERE >